top of page

 2. All members of a particular group may not be the right people to answer your survey questions

 So how do you narrow down your list?
-Write down all of your stakeholders and create a list of pros and cons to determine which groups should receive your survey.
+Write down all your stakeholders and create a list of pros and cons to determine which groups should receive your survey.
 This strategy is also an excellent way to develop subgroups or parameters around which group members should be included.
-Here’s an example.
+The table below gives an example of a stakeholder checklist for a survey about the impact of an organization's youth programs.

 Sample Stakeholders Pros and Cons List